andrei-kav/nodejs2024Q1-service/README.md

   `PSQL_USER` may be random (f.i. `admin`)
   `PSQL_PASSWORD` may be random (f.i. `admin`)
 * run `npm run docker:compose:dev:up` to run API
-* run `npm run docker:compose:dev:down` to clean up containers
+* run `npm run docker:compose:dev:down` to clean up containers and volumes

 ## Running API using IMAGES (api and DB are in images uploaded to docker hub)
 * Create the `.env` file in root folder with the info based on the `.env.example`